inspektor-gadget/inspektor-gadget/docs/architecture.md

 Inspektor Gadget provides a trace Custom Resource Definition (CRD) that is used to control it.
-The user interacts with the `kubectl gadget` CLI to create tracers in the cluster, this CLI uses the kubeapi-server to create create the corresponding trace CRs on each node.
-Then, the gadget pod implements a kubernetes controller that performs the actions indicated in the CR.
+The user interacts with the `kubectl gadget` CLI to create tracers in the cluster, this CLI uses the kubeapi-server to create the corresponding trace CRs on each node.
+Then, the gadget pod implements a Kubernetes controller that performs the actions indicated in the CR.

 ![k8s trace CRD](images/architecture/k8s_trace.svg)